mpadge/hackmd-stat-software/standards/time-series.md

 use or rely on class systems will generally need specific routines to validate input data structures.
-In particular, because of the long history of time series software in R, and the variety of class systems for representing time series data, new time series package should accept as many different classes of input as possible by according with the following standards:
+In particular, because of the long history of time series software in R, and the variety of class systems for representing time series data, new time series packages should accept as many different classes of input as possible by according with the following standards:

 -   **TS1.0** *Time Series Software should use and rely on explicit class systems developed for representing time series data, and